> Folk Music > Songs > Farmer Giles

 Varmer Giles (“Oi come from the country, my name it be Giles”) was published by Francis Day & Hunter as sheet music in 1902.

-Two variants of this song can be found in the book Songs of the Ridings: The Yorkshire Musical Museum (2001), sung by C.V.
+Two variants of Farmer Giles can be found in the book Songs of the Ridings: The Yorkshire Musical Museum (2001), sung by C.V.
 Horner of Leyburn and by Mr Agar of Levisham, respectively.

-Harry Upton sang a fragment of I Come from the Country at home in Balcombe, Sussex, in July 1977 to Mike Yates.
+Harry Upton sang a fragment of I Come From the Country at home in Balcombe, Sussex, in July 1977 to Mike Yates.
 This was released in 1978 on his Topic album Why Can’t It Always Be Saturday? and in 2015 on his same-named Musical Tradition anthology Why Can’t It Always Be Saturday?.
+Rod Stradling noted:

 Bill Smith from Shropshire sang My Name is John Giles in a recording made by his son Andrew Smith in 1979-82; it was included in 2011 on his Musical Traditions anthology A Country Life.